Building Credentials, Competencies, and Connections

 The unique hybrid cohort model of the program provides the best of both online and in-person instruction, making graduate education feasible for working adults.
 Students meet face-to-face one weekend per month for intensive, real-world problem solving, combined with virtual instruction and collaboration between in-person meetings.
 This interdisciplinary, team-oriented approach translates well to the issues and challenges students face in their professional settings.

 Moreover, a sense of community develops over the year-long program and solidifies students’ professional networks.
-Many XMNR alumni maintain strong connections with other cohort members, faculty, and partner organizations even after the degree program has ended–that’s always been an intentional component of the XMNR and part of what David refers to as The Three C’s that students can expect to gain from the XMNR Program: Credentials, Competencies, and Connections.
+Many XMNR alumni maintain strong connections with other cohort members, faculty, and partner organizations even after the degree program has ended–that’s always been an intentional component of the XMNR and part of what David refers to as The Four C’s that students can expect to gain from the XMNR Program: Credentials, Competencies, Confidence, and Connections.

 According to David, “the program is much more integrated and cumulative than a standard graduate program.
 The students are part of interdisciplinary and cross-cultural learning teams, so it’s an exchanging of strengths and learning from other’s experiences.”